 2020 dates and tickets

-2020 will be the festival’s eleventh year, taking place from September 17th to 27th.
+2020 is the festival’s eleventh year.
+Enjoy the fantastical from September 17th to 27th.

 The main festival venues for the previous event were the METRO Kinokulturhaus and Filmcasino cinemas.
 You could buy ticket packages online from the /Slash website or individual tickets from the cinema box offices.